Sharing local sites

 To share the current working directory with Expose, all you need to do is go into the directory and call expose.

-This makes the assumption that you have access to the current working directory name as a domain with the .test TLD.
+This makes the assumption that you have access to the current working directory name as a domain with a .test domain.
+This is usually the case if you are using Laravel Herd or Laravel Valet as development environment but works identical for other environments with the same convention.

 ~/Sites/my-site/ expose